 Read on to discover the best floor options for cardio and indoor cycling areas.
 We offer you the options that we have available and some pros and cons of each one so that you can make the best decision.

-1. RUBBER FLOORING
+1. RUBBER GYM FLOORING

-At Stronger we have 2 material options
+At Stronger we have 2 options

 1. RECYCLED RUBBER

-✅ PROS: Most Gym Mats and Floor Rolls are made from recycled rubber.
+✅ PROS: Most Gym Tiles and Floor Rolls are made from recycled rubber.
 Although it is a strong material and shock absorbing at times it may tear or break because it is composed of particles that come from recycled tires.

 ❗CONS: This type of material can produce transfers, i.e. may leave some black stains on the hands or clothes of the user.
 In addition, it is a more porous material and overtime it may absorb sweat and other liquids.